activescott/agentmarkdown/README.md

 ## CLI Example

-You can convert HTML to Markdown at the command line using the following command (npx will automatically download and execute the `agentmarkdown` package):
+You can convert any HTML file to Markdown at the command line using the following command, and the markdown output will be printed to stdout:

+    agentmarkdown <filename.html>

+It also responds to stdin, if you pipe html to it.
+So you can do things like:

+    echo "<b>bold</bold>" | agentmarkdown > myfile.md

+The above commands assume you installed agentmarkdown with `yarn global add agentmarkdown`, `npm install --global agentmarkdown` but it also works with `npx` so you can run it without installing like:

-    npx agentmarkdown
+    npx agentmarkdown <filename.html>

-Or if you have

 ## Web Example